surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
+	* Updated minimum/recommended versions for PHP 5.4/5.6 and WordPress 3.8/4.8.
 	* Added dashicons to all plugin menu items (settings, dashboard, info, etc.).
 	* Added &#91;F&#93; qualifiers in the Cache Status metabox for expiration values changed by a filter.
 	* Added a '.specialty' suffix to medical specialty Schema type ids - the value of existing options will be updated automatically.